 - Tuna – I prefer canned tuna packed in water.
 It’s easy, inexpensive, and subtle in flavor.

-- Mayo – I know there are some die-hard Miracle Whip fans out there, but our preference is mayonnaise.
+- Mayonnaise – I know there are some die-hard Miracle Whip fans out there, but our preference is mayonnaise.
+Feel free to make homemade mayonnaise to really take it up a notch!

 - Peas – Not going to lie, this is my least favorite part of the salad.
 I just can’t stand canned peas.
 However, I am overruled 6-1 in this house, so always include it.
 You could use fresh peas, but you may need to increase the amount (as well as the amounts of the other ingredients) as the flavor of fresh peas is more subtle and sweet.